-SRLC is the general partner and RCIC is the manager of Lending Fund I. Pursuant to a sub-management agreement, RCIC has delegated to Sprott Resource Lending Partnership ("SRLP") all aspects of the management of investments of Lending Fund I, including investigating, analyzing, structuring and negotiating potential investments, monitoring the performance of loan investments and portfolio companies and making determinations as to disposition and other opportunities in respect of the investments of Lending Fund I.
+SRLC is the general partner and RCIC is the manager of Lending Fund I. Pursuant to a sub-management agreement, RCIC has delegated to Sprott Resource Lending Partnership ("SRLP") all aspects of the management of investments of lending fund I, including investigating, analyzing, structuring and negotiating potential investments, monitoring the performance of loan investments and portfolio companies and making determinations as to disposition and other opportunities in respect of the investments of lending fund I.

-SRLC is the general partner and SRLP is the manager of Lending Fund II.
-SRLP provides certain administrative services to, and will manage the investments of, Lending Fund II, including investigating, analyzing, structuring and negotiating potential investments, monitoring the performance of loan investments and portfolio companies and making determinations as to disposition and other opportunities in respect of the investments of Lending Fund II.
+SRLC is the general partner and SRLP is the manager of lending fund II.
+SRLP provides certain administrative services to, and manages the investments of, Lending Fund II, including investigating, analyzing, structuring and negotiating potential investments, monitoring the performance of loan investments and portfolio companies and making determinations as to disposition and other opportunities in respect of the investments of lending fund II.

-The Lending Funds have been established to primarily provide loan facilities to, and invest in, debt instruments ("Loan Investments") of companies in the mining, agricultural mineral, resource infrastructure, resource service and energy production sectors on a global basis.
-Loan Investments may include a committed or revolving credit facility that has not yet been drawn down by the relevant borrower and any loan, note, bond debenture or other debt instruments.
-The Lending Funds may also invest in, receive rights in respect of or otherwise acquire shares, options, warrants, commodity price appreciation rights, royalties and other contingent purchase rights, including upon the exercise of any such right or as a result of the conversion of debt.
-The Lending Funds are subject to certain investment restrictions, including limits on investments in any one portfolio company based on a specified percentage of capital commitments, limits on non-senior debt or other investments, or other restrictions, without approval of the Lending Funds' respective limited partners or advisory committee, as the case may be.
+The lending funds have been established to primarily provide loan facilities to, and invest in, debt instruments ("Loan Investments") of companies in the mining, agricultural mineral, resource infrastructure, resource service and energy production sectors on a global basis.
+Loan investments may include a committed or revolving credit facility that has not yet been drawn down by the relevant borrower and any loan, note, bond debenture or other debt instruments.
+The lending funds may also invest in, receive rights in respect of or otherwise acquire shares, options, warrants, commodity price appreciation rights, royalties and other contingent purchase rights, including upon the exercise of any such right or as a result of the conversion of debt.
+The lending funds are subject to certain investment restrictions, including limits on investments in any one portfolio company based on a specified percentage of capital commitments, limits on non-senior debt or other investments, or other restrictions, without approval of the lending funds' respective limited partners or advisory committee, as the case may be.

-In addition to the Loan Investments made through the Lending Funds, the Corporation provides certain direct financing to companies within the natural resource sector, primarily through credit facilities.
+In addition to the loan investments made through the lending funds, the Corporation may provide certain direct financing to companies within the natural resource sector, primarily through credit facilities.